quirky14-dev/HiveSync/phases/Phase_G_Plugins.md

 ### G.9.2 Proxy Mode Failure

-* If Desktop unreachable mid-session → fallback to Direct Mode
+* If Desktop unreachable mid-session → fallback to Direct Mode for non-preview actions only; preview actions must be disabled
 * Provide warning to user

 ---